General Internal Medicine Research Fellowship

 - Interest in conducting clinical, translational or health services research or pursuing an academic career in General Internal Medicine

-- A scholarly focus that is compatible with the sponsoring department and the resources available at the UW
+- A scholarly focus that is compatible with the sponsoring department and the resources available at UW-Madison

 Excellent opportunities for collaborative work with General Internal Medicine division faculty exist in the following areas of interest:

-- Evidence-Based Medicine and Medical Education Research (Dr Feldstein)
+- Evidence-Based Medicine and Medical Education Research (Dr. David Feldstein)

-- Sleep-Disordered Breathing & Cardiovascular Consequences (Dr. Hla)
+- Sleep-Disordered Breathing & Cardiovascular Consequences (Dr. Khin Hla)

 - Health Services and Disparities Research

-- Psychosocial Aspects of Health Care, Smoking Cessation (Drs.
-Jorenby, Smith)
+- Psychosocial Aspects of Health Care, Smoking Cessation (Dr. Douglas Jorenby, Dr. Stevens Smith)

-- Hepatitis B and C Care, HIV Care, HPV Care (Dr. Sosman)
+- Hepatitis B and C Care, HIV Care, HPV Care (Dr. James Sosman)

-- Technology Implementation, Error Prevention and Recovery, Hospital Medicine (Dr. Wetterneck)
+- Technology Implementation, Error Prevention and Recovery, Hospital Medicine (Dr. Tosha Wetterneck)

 - Master's Degree